makandra/capybara-lockstep/README.md

 Capybara::Lockstep.timeout = 5 # seconds
 ```

+Regardless of the configured value capybara-lockstep will always wait *at least* for `Capybara.default_max_wait_time` seconds.

 ## Ruby API

 capybara-lockstep will automatically patch Capybara to wait for the browser after every command. **This should be enough for most test suites**.